Economic Impacts of China’s Zero-COVID Policies

 Date Written: April 17, 2023

-This paper presents the first investigation into the economic consequences of the zero-COVID policy implemented by the Chinese government as a pilot experiment in using big data for country management from 2020 to 2022.
-Our study includes an original county-daily panel data set on the COVID risk level issued by the State Council of the PRC.
-To measure economic activities, we use satellite data on night lights and PM2.5, and geographical data on mobility index.
+This paper presents an investigation of the economic consequences of the zero-COVID policy implemented by the Chinese government as a pilot experiment in using big data for country management from 2020 to 2022.
+Our study includes an original county-daily panel data set on the COVID-19 Risk Level issued by the State Council of the People’s Republic of China (PRC).
+To measure economic activities, we used satellite data on night lights and PM2.5, and geographical data on population mobility.
 Our findings indicate that the zero-COVID policy did not result in significant economic loss in 2021.
-However, in 2022, when the Omicron variant emerged, stricter zero-COVID policy led to a 30% decline in mobility, a 1.17% decrease in PM2.5 and a 7.7% reduction in night lights.
+However, in 2022, when the Omicron variant emerged, a stricter zero-COVID policy led to a 30% decline in mobility, a 1.17% decrease in PM2.5 and a 7.7% reduction in night lights.
 Based on our calculations, China experienced a 3.9% loss in GDP as a consequence of the implementation of the zero-COVID policy in 2022.

 Keywords: COVID-19, zero-COVID policy, Air pollution, Human mobility, Night lights